Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ### call:trackReplaced

-A Track has been replaced on the Call.

-A Track is replaced by the local user using the [call.replaceTrack][75] API.
+A local Track has been replaced by the [call.replaceTrack][75] API.

-This event is similar to the [call:newTrack][54] event, where the call has a new Track, except that an existing Track has been removed at the same time.
+This event is a combination of a track being removed from the Call and a new track being added to the Call.
+The previous Track's media is no longer available, similar to the [call:tracksRemoved][81] event, and the new Track is available in its place, similar to the [call:tracksAdded][82] event.
 The event includes information about the Track that was replaced to help an application replace it seamlessly.

 #### Parameters